Athletics: Felix misses U.S. team in 400, Kendricks soars in pole vault

-DES MOINES, Iowa (Reuters) - Allyson Felix missed out on an individual national team spot for the first time as a professional and Sam Kendricks become the third highest pole vaulter of all-time at the U.S. national championships on Friday.
+DES MOINES, Iowa (Reuters) - Allyson Felix missed out on an individual national team spot for the first time as a professional and Sam Kendricks became the third highest pole vaulter of all-time at the U.S. national championships on Saturday.

 Only French world record holder Renaud Lavillenie and former holder Sergey Bubka have ever jumped higher than the 6.06 meters Kendricks managed at an event that is doubling as the U.S. trials for the world championships.